OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 you can create a zip file containing everything needed to install an OpenMDAO configuration on a user's system.

-To create the zip file, type this from within an activated environment (in this case version 0.12.0 on a Linux machine):
+To create the zip file, type the following from within an activated environment (in this case version 0.12.0 on a Linux machine):

 ::